rotty11/Finder/README.md

 # Finder

-Finder is a collection wrapper approaches to EEG classification.
-These methods combine optimization methods for feature selection and classification algorithms.
+Finder is a collection of wrapper approaches to EEG classification which combine optimization methods for feature selection and classification algorithms.
 The application includes a script whose objective is to analyze the appoaches to find those that present better trade-off between execution time, energy consumption and accuracy rate.

 ## Version